backstage/backstage/docs/frontend-system/utility-apis/03-consuming.md

 });
 ```

 Note how the `deps` section essentially assigns free-form names that you choose, to API refs.
-In this example we for example map `configApiRef` to the name `configApi`, but that's just a convention.
+Here we for example map `configApiRef` to the name `configApi`, but that's just a convention.
 The framework will ensure that all of those deps get instantiated and passed into your `factory` function with the same set of names as your `deps`.
 At that point, `configApi` refers to an actual functioning instance of that API ref.